Seteco/Somorrostro/Linux-console-tools,-fail-to-report-per-process-CPU-usage-properly.md

 As we will see below, **none** of the console performance monitoring tools can report that this command is using 100% CPU.
 They do report of course that the CPU is busy, but **they fail to identify the process that consumes so much CPU**.

-Let's see what these common Linux console monitoring tools report:
+Here is what common Linux console monitoring tools report:

 ## top